 Not preserving acceptance tests as a separate group and mixing quick and slow tests is something that most people, at least according to my ongoing research, get burned with at some point but again teams learn from that and improve.

 One of the biggest benefits from acceptance testing for me was that the teams finally get a source of information on what goes on in the system as reliable as the code itself.
 Without acceptance tests, code is the only thing you can really trust and any other documentation gets outdated very quickly.
 And such tests are much easier to read and understand than the code because they are on a higher level and in a natural language.
-Having a live specification helps me quite a lot when change requests come in later.
+Having a living documentation helps me quite a lot when change requests come in later.
 It also helps with handing over and taking over code.
 Acceptance tests stay relevant throughout the project because they are automated, and automated tests are kept up to date in order for them to pass.
 Automation, and consequently a tool, are necessary to get this benefit.
 With informal agreements and on-site reviews that Jim Shore describes, I guess something else needs to be in place to facilitate this.

 I agree with Shore that it takes a while for the problems with tools such as FIT to surface, but I’m not sure whether that is tool related or not.
 Most people I spoke to so far said that it took them between six months and a year to discover that acceptance testing isn’t about the tools but about communication, and that the biggest benefit is in the examples as Shore wrote.
 A notable exception to six months to a year rule was Lisa Crispin’s team who generally started out knowing what they need (but that’s because she had done it before).
 Clear examples and improved communication are the biggest benefits of the process, but using a tool brings some additional nice benefits as well.
 A tool gives us an impartial measure of progress.
 Ian Cooper said during the interview for my new book that “the tool keeps developers honest”, and I can certainly relate to that.
 With tests that are evaluated by an impartial tool, “done” is really “what everyone agreed on”, not “almost done with just a few things to fill in tomorrow”.
 I’m not sure whether an on-site review is enough to guard against this completely.